SamWindell/Signet/README.md

   Signet is a command-line program designed for bulk editing audio files.
   It has commands for converting, editing, renaming and moving WAV and FLAC files.
 It also features commands that generate audio files.
-Signet was primarily designed for people make sample libraries, but its features can be useful for any bulk processing.
+Signet was primarily designed for people who make sample libraries, but its features can be useful for any type of bulk audio processing.

 Usage:
-  signet.exe [OPTIONS] input-files SUBCOMMAND
+  signet [OPTIONS] input-files SUBCOMMAND

 Positionals:
   input-files TEXT REQUIRED